kuznecc/CalcFW/README.md

 - `@ValuesProducerResult` - this annotation used for binding of producer result to some class field.
 - `@PrepareValuesProducer` - you will need this annotation only if you want to pass in the same 'producer A' field results of different 'producer B' implementation.
-- `class ProductionFlow` - entry point of framework.
+- `class CalcFlow` - entry point of framework.

 ###Abstraction